 In-network maximum out-of-pocket amount - The most you will pay for covered Part A and Part B services received from network (preferred) providers.
 After you have reached this limit, you will not have to pay anything when you get covered services from network providers for the rest of the contract year.
 However, until you reach your combined out-of-pocket amount, you must continue to pay your share of the costs when you seek care from an out-of-network (nonpreferred) provider.
-See Chapter 4, Section 1.2 for information about your in-network maximum out-of-pocket amount.
+In addition to the maximum out-of-pocket amount for covered Part A and Part B medical services, we also have a maximum out-of-pocket amount for certain types of services.
+See Chapter 4, Section 1.3 for information about your in-network maximum out-of-pocket amount.

 Institutional Special Needs Plan (SNP) - A Special Needs Plan that enrolls eligible individuals who continuously reside or are expected to continuously reside for 90 days or longer in a long-term-care (LTC) facility.
-These LTC facilities may include a skilled nursing facility (SNF); nursing facility (NF); (SNF/NF); an intermediate care facility for the mentally retarded (ICF/MR); and/or an inpatient psychiatric facility.
+These LTC facilities may include a skilled nursing facility (SNF); nursing facility (NF); (SNF/

+NF); an intermediate care facility for the mentally retarded (ICF/MR); and/or an inpatient psychiatric facility.
 An institutional Special Needs Plan to serve Medicare residents of LTC facilities must have a contractual arrangement with (or own and operate) the specific LTC facility(ies).